Show Me What You Can Do: Capability Calibration on Reachable Workspace for Human-Robot Collaboration: Capability Calibration

-We have shown how REMP can generate an expressive trajectory \textit{given} a starting configuration and a target position..
-For a better capability calibration, we also want to find an optimal sequence of starting configurations and target positions.
-As outlined in Algorithm~\ref{algo:task-planning}, this could be achieved by Task and Motion Planning (TAMP) \cite{kaelbling2011hierarchical, kaelbling2013integrated}, where the plans of start and target pairs come from task planning (each pair is a task) and the trajectories for a given pair comes from motion planning (i.e., REMP). \Cref{fig:multiple-targets} depicts an example to optimize 4 trajectories that start from different configurations and reach different targets.
-We assume a uniform prior for the human belief, and update the belief w.r.t.
-Eq.~\eqref{eq:belief}.
-By doing so, the planner captures what the human user has already known about the robot's reachable workspace, and generates new trajectories that are most informative for the time being.
-Note that \Cref{algo:task-planning} plans by enumerating all possible combinations, but any stochastic planning approaches can be used to accommodate resource constraints and task scalability.
+We have shown how \ac{remp} can generate an expressive trajectory \textit{given} a starting configuration and a target position.
+For a better capability calibration, we also want to optimize the number of trajectories as well as the sequence of starting configurations and target positions.
+As outlined in \cref{algo:task-planning-full}, this could be achieved by \ac{tamp} \cite{kaelbling2011hierarchical}, where the plans of start and target pairs come from task planning and the trajectories for a given pair comes from \ac{remp}.
+In \cref{algo:task-planning-full}, we solve \eqref{eq:calibration_optimization} in an incremental manner.
+Namely, we keep increasing the cardinality of $Z$ until user's belief is aligned with the robot's actual capability.
+For each size of $Z$, we find the best sequence of starting configurations from $S$ and target positions from $G$ (\cref{alg:TAMP_full_inner_argmin} of \cref{algo:task-planning-full}).
+To avoid trajectories that are too short or uninformative, we set $S$ as the set of configurations near the neutral configuration of the robot and $G$ as the set of positions far away from the neutral end effector positions:

+Finding $Z$ incrementally, despite giving the exact optimum, can be time consuming.
+In practice, rather than demonstrating to humans constantly until converge, we can pre-define $T$ to a reasonable number and find the optimal set of trajectories.
+In \cref{algo:task-planning}, we assume fixed number of trajectories.
+We start from a uniform prior for the human belief, and update the belief w.r.t.
+Eq.~\eqref{eq:belief}. \Cref{fig:multiple-targets} depicts an example to optimize 4 trajectories that start from different configurations and reach different targets.
+Note that \cref{algo:task-planning} plans by enumerating all possible combinations, but any stochastic planning approaches can be used to further accommodate resource constraints and task scalability.

-\section{Applying REMP to Human-Robot Collaboration}
+\section{Applying \ac{remp} to Human-Robot Collaboration}

-In this section, we discuss how to apply the proposed robot capability calibration algorithm to human-robot collaboration \textit{after} the calibration.
+In this section, we discuss how to apply \ac{remp} to human-robot collaboration \textit{after} the calibration.